chnchan/PixArt/Documents/milestone1.md

     - Drawings that users have shared will appear here
     - Users will be able to slide to like, dislike, dismiss drawings by swiping in the appropriate direction

+## Timeline

+- User Login, storing and fetching data to/from server for appropriate user - Done by Nov 17
+- Improve, unify UI across views to get our desired aesthetic - Done by Nov 20
+- Support sharing images to one global feed where users can like and dislike images - Done by Nov 23
+- Improve drawing canvas by having different size options and the ability for the user to zoom in on the grid for more fine control - done by Nov 25
+- Make sure app conforms to Apple guideline for submission to App store - done by Dec 1
+- Submit app to be published in the App store - Done by Dec 2
+- Push for 250 active users - Done by Dec 7